xqpeng/MHap_DMR/README.md

      Command: perl Generate_candidate_regions.pl genome.fa cpgIsland.txt

      Note: genome.fa can be download from USCS, and cpgIsland information also can be extracted from UCSC.

+     The format of cpgIsland.txt can be this: id chromosome start end.
+For example: 585	chr1	10468	11240

 Step2: Running Haplotype_CpG_Cluster.pl to construct methylation haplotypes for a sample on candidate regions